 Quick Dinner Rolls are soft, buttery, and ready in under an hour.
 Perfect for when you need a fresh bread option on the table fast.
 These rolls are sweet, fluffy, and simple to make with pantry ingredients, making them a dependable side dish for any weeknight meal.

 I first made these rolls when I needed fresh bread in just a few hours before dinner.
-They baked up golden and soft, and ended up being a nice little morning treat spread with some muscadine jam with my coffee the next morning.
-I often serve these with Crockpot Venison Stew or a bowl of Hamburger Soup and they never disappoint.
+They baked up golden and soft, and ended up being a nice little morning treat spread with some jam with my coffee the next morning.
+I often serve these with a bowl of soup or stew, and they never disappoint.

 Jump to: